RadicallyOpen/RadicallyOpen/about.markdown

 ---

-### Radically-Open DBT (RO-DBT)

-Radically-Open Dialectical Behaviour Therapy is a major adaptation of standard DBT for patients who suffer from *emotional over-control*.
+Radically Open Dialectical Behaviour Therapy (RO-DBT) is a major adaptation of standard DBT for patients who suffer from *emotional over-control*.

 RO-DBT was developed at the University of Southampton for patients with chronic depression or anorexia nervosa, and [research results](http://www.radical-openness.com/research.html) suggest that it is effective in these hard-to-treat groups.